 think it's a good one.
 If you can see the situation from your child's perspective, you're more than half way to the solution.
 Once you find another

 way to meet her needs and help her with her emotions, your child has no reason to keep acting out.

 4. Look for win/win solutions.

 You're stuck because you're assuming that you're right and your child is wrong.
-Would you rather be "right" or find a more positive path into the future
+But of course your child assumes they're right, and you're not listening

-for both you and your child?
+that feels better to your child.
 You can't simultaneously blame and find a solution.
 Once you stop trying to make your child "learn a lesson," there's

 always a solution that works for everyone.
 (What a great lesson to teach your child!)